yiranyyu/Cpp-Primer-note/Note/Generic Algorithms.md

   + As a rule, we can avoid potential problem with captures by minimizing the data we capture.
 Moreover, if possible, avoid capturing pointers or references.
   + use = (by value) or & (by ref) to use implicit captures
   + When mix implicit and explicit captures, the first item in the capture list must be an & or =.
 The explicit vars must use the alternate form.
-  + Can’t capture this by reference
+  + Can't capture this by reference
   + By default, a lambda may not change the value of a variable that it copies by value.
 If we want to do that, follow the parameter list with the keyword mutable. (e.g. [ ] (int val) mutable -> int {return val * val;})
   + Lambdas that are mutable may not omit the parameter list.
 5. Binding Arguments
-+ We can’t use bind directly to replace captures of reference, because bind copies its arguments and we cannot copy an ostream.
++ We can't use bind directly to replace captures of reference, because bind copies its arguments and we cannot copy an ostream.
 + If we want to pass an obj to bind without copying it, we must use the library ref function, which returns an object that contains the given reference and that is itself copyable.
 + There is also a cref function that generates a class that holds a reference to const.
 6. When we create an istream_iterator, we can bind it to a stream.
 Alternatively, we can default initialize the iterator, which creates an iterator that we can use as the off-the-end value.